ApryseSDK/pdftron-react-native/README.md

 bool, optional, default to true

 If true, stylus will act as a pen in pan mode, otherwise it will act as finger

 ##### multiTabEnabled
 bool, optional, default to false

-If true, viewer will show multiple tabs for documents opened.

-##### tabTitle
-string, optional, default to file name, takes effect when multiTabEnabled is true.

-##### multiTabEnabled
-bool, optional, default to false